matafokka/geotiff-geokeys-to-proj4/README.md

 # geotiff-geokeys-to-proj4 beta

-This library converts geokeys embedded in GeoTIFF file to Proj4 string, so you can georeference your images.
+This library converts GeoTIFF's geokeys to Proj4 string, so you can [consume](#why-do-i-need-it) your images.

 Intended to be used with [geotiff.js](https://github.com/geotiffjs/geotiff.js/) and [proj4js](https://github.com/proj4js/proj4js), it's basically a glue between these libraries, but it can be used with alternatives.

 Designed for both frontend and backend.
 Supports ES3+ environments *(any browser from 2000 year)*.
 Size is ~1 Mb *(despite what npm says, it counts both sources and bundle)*.

 Grab it from npm: `npm install geotiff-geokeys-to-proj4`.

-### Looking for maintainers!
+## Looking for maintainers!

-This library needs monthly database updates.
-Please, see [this section](#manually-updating-from-epsg-database) on how to do it.
-If you want to help, please, create an issue to let me know that we've got a maintainer, and submit pull requests with the updated files.
+EPSG updates their database once in a month, these updates needs to be integrated into this library.
+For now, there's no one to perform this task.
+If you want to help, please, see [how to update the database](#manually-updating-from-epsg-database), create an issue to let me know that we've got a maintainer, and submit pull requests with the updated files.

 # [Docs](https://matafokka.github.io/geotiff-geokeys-to-proj4/module-geokeysToProj4.html)